hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 CONTAINER ID        IMAGE                                       COMMAND                  CREATED             STATUS                      PORTS                                              NAMES                       PUBLIC IP
 ```

-A more detailed introduction of hyper command line is at [CLI index](../Reference/CLI/index.md).
+A more detailed introduction to the hyper command line can be found here: [CLI index](../Reference/CLI/index.md).

 ### Layout of the region config file
 ```